Consultations & Workshops

 Online Learning Platform (Canvas)

 Canvas, SSU’s learning platform, is available to all faculty teaching SSU courses, regardless of the course is taught face-to-face or fully online.
 Several Canvas courses/sections may be merged ("metacourse") into a single course.
-Additionally, content may be copied from semester to semester.
+Additionally, the content may be copied from semester to semester.
 Students are automatically enrolled in Canvas.

 Faculty provides students with flexible ways of learning when they use Canvas to:

 - Share accessible syllabi, lecture recordings, affordable learning materials, library resources, and online multimedia.

 - Engage students with collaborative learning activities including forums, pages, assignments, and Zoom web conferencing sessions.

 - Assess student learning and provide them with timely feedback with interactive quizzes, annotated comments, peer-review activities, integrated rubrics, academic integrity checks with Turnitin, and an online grade book.